-The Suzuki Method combines a music teaching method with a philosophy, embracing the total development of the person, which follows Dr. Shinichi Suzuki’s guiding principle, “character first, ability second”.
+Emily has completed training in Suzuki violin pedagogy for violin books 1-8 at Ithaca College and Hartt School of Music.
+The Suzuki Method combines a music teaching method with a philosophy, embracing the total development of the person, which follows Dr. Shinichi Suzuki’s guiding principle, “character first, ability second.”
 The Suzuki Violin Method involves a combination of weekly private lessons and regular group classes.
-The Suzuki approach is based on the belief that students can learn to play music in the same way they easily learn their native language – through listening, repetition, motivation, encouragement, and love.
-Parents of young students take an active role in the education process by attending lessons and group class and practicing daily with their child at home.
+In the Suzuki approach, students learn to play music in the same way they learn their native language – through listening, repetition, motivation, encouragement, and love.

 Emily has performed in professional collaboration with Sadie Brightman, Arturo Delmoni, Cynthia Huard, George Matthew, Elizabeth Reid, Peter Sanders, Jon Weber, Miho Weber, and Robert Wyatt and with ensembles including The Addison, Middlebury Community Chorus, and Hinesburg Artists Series Orchestra.
 Recent performances include the Middlebury College Bach Festival, the Middlebury College – Town Hall Theater production of Stephen Sondheim’s Sunday in the Park with George, Hinesburg Artists Series Spring and Holiday Concerts, The Vermont Theater Lab’s production of Leonard Bernstein’s Candide at the Rutland Paramount, the SONAD Mozart Festival, and the Middlebury Chamber Music Festival.
 She also frequently plays for wedding ceremonies and cocktail receptions.